Game-theoretic statistics and safe anytime-valid inference: General principles and methodology

 Why use the logarithm of $E$ rather than some other increasing function of $E$?
 In finance, we average the logarithmic returns for successive time periods rather than the simple percentage returns in order to account for compounding. \cite{Kelly56} pointed out that this compounding means that logarithmic returns add, and hence the law of large numbers applies, allowing us to gain some foresight about the medium to long run. \cite{breiman1961optimal} showed that the logarithm has a number of other strong optimality properties, especially in iid\ settings where the wealth can be made to grow exponentially under the alternative, and this criterion maximizes the exponent.
 Using Wald's identity as Breiman used it, one can show that, in iid settings, the logarithm asymptotically (as $\alpha\to0$) minimizes expected time before $E$ reaches a desired threshold such as $1/\alpha$, independently of $\alpha$.
-It is also true that we will not ``bet the farm'' when we choose $E$ to maximize the expected logarithm, whereas this can happen if we maximize the expectation of $E$ itself or some polynomial function of $E$.
-Finally, in the simple vs.\ simple case, only when we use the logarithm can we expect the optimum betting strategy for one stopping rule also to be optimal for other stopping rules.
+It is also true that we will not ``bet the farm''\footnote{Advocates of Kelly betting in the stock market also use half Kelly and fractional Kelly strategies, which make sense when you are not confident about the alternative $Q$~\citep{Maclean2010Kelly}.} when we choose $E$ to maximize the expected logarithm, whereas this can happen if we maximize the expectation of $E$ itself or some polynomial function of $E$.
 See also \cite{Shafer:2021}, who compares expected logarithmic return to power in the Neyman-Pearson theory: both can be used to ask whether the alternatives for which a test is effective are plausible.